 The Dialer Tool Set

 Play number three is what we called the “Why, What and How” video play.
-We just released, as part of our power dialer tool set, the ability for sales reps to send note cards as part of their cadence strategy.
+We just released, as part of our tool set, the ability for sales reps to send note cards as part of their cadence strategy.
 So we wanted to have a strategic outreach for targets that could benefit from this new feature.

 I’m always a big fan of video, but this one worked exceptionally well.